 There is no evidence that replacement therapy causes weight loss in healthy men with normal testosterone levels.

-Summary: Testosterone replacement therapy promotes weight loss in obese, testosterone-deficient men.
+replacement therapy promotes weight loss in obese, testosterone-deficient men.

 Also known as “natural testosterone supplements,” testosterone boosters increase the natural production of this hormone within your body.